Reloaded-Project/Reloaded.Hooks-rs/docs/design/overview.md

 ## Calling Convention Inference

-!!! note "It is recommended library users manually specify conventions in their hook functions."
+!!! note "It is recommended library users manually specify conventions in their hook functions.""

 When the calling convention of `<your function>` is not specified, wrapper libraries must insert the appropriate default convention in their wrappers.